quiet-ghost/cht-sh.nvim/README.md

 ## Tips

 - The plugin automatically adds filetype context when searching word under cursor
-- Use `<C-y>` to yank multiple lines without closing the picker
+- Use visual mode to select multiple lines and yank with `y`
-- Results are automatically copied to the default register for easy pasting
+- Results are syntax highlighted based on the detected language
+- The popup window supports all standard Vim navigation and selection commands

 ## License